 When we emotionally eat we're eating for reasons outside of our physiological needs, i.e. our hunger.
 There's something else going on - maybe we're bored, tired, sad or stressed.
 Maybe we're procrastinating or seeking pleasure.
 Ultimately, we're treating food as a refuge within the moment, or a place to escape how we're feeling.

 Emotional eating is exceptionally common.
-Food is nourishment and fuel, yes, but it can unknowingly become so much more - a source of happiness, a way to self-medicate and soothe, or a way to suppress certain feelings we might not want to deal with.
-If you read this and identify with any of it, you really are not alone.
+Food is nourishment and fuel, yes, but it can unknowingly become so much more - a source of happiness, a method to self-soothe, or suppress certain feelings we might not want to deal with.

-A deliberating aspect of emotional eating is the guilt that may follow a binge which, on a larger-scale, can contribute to a negative relationship with food, feelings of worthlessness or a lack of willpower.
+A deliberating aspect of emotional eating is any feelings of guilt that we can attach to the act, which may contribute to a negative relationship with food, feelings of worthlessness or a lack of willpower.
 Here's one example of how this might manifest in real-life:

-We think, 'I need to lose weight'.
-So, we cut out our favourite food in an attempt, because we feel it will help.
-We're motivated for a day or so, but then after a stressful afternoon we really, really, crave that food we've cut out.
+We think, 'today has been really tough at work'.
+We feel like a few pieces of chocolate, but last week we cut chocolate out because we’re trying to lose weight.
+Now we’re really, really, craving it.
 We tell ourselves no, we're not going to give in.
 But, we literally can't stop thinking about it.
-And so, of course we cave, eat a mouthful, feel good for a second, and then the mean talk starts - we tell ourselves how worthless we are, and why couldn't we have just stuck to our plan?
-And so, we proceed to eat another three servings of our favourite food.
+And so, of course we cave, eat a mouthful, feel good for a second because it tastes great, but then the mean talk starts - we tell ourselves why couldn't we have just stuck to our plan?
+And so, we proceed to eat another three servings.
 We self-sabotage and make ourselves feel worse, because we've 'stuffed up' and so why should it matter?
 We’ll start again next week.

 Spoiler - we haven't 'stuffed up' and we're certainly not worthless.
 We're never any of the nasty things we call ourselves.
-We’re simply struggling with a feeling/idea/situation/moment, and food may be providing temporary comfort.
+We’re simply struggling with a feeling, idea, situation or moment, and food may be providing temporary comfort.

 Food tastes good, so it can make us feel good, and as humans we're wired for pleasurable sensations.
 When we experience emotions we may not want to deal with - whether from a big life event, or even just day-to-day niggles - we may reach for something that tastes yummy to make us feel better (whether consciously or not).

 While for some emotional eating may only be an occasional occurrence, for others it's experienced much more frequently where it can become quite disruptive and consuming.
 There's really nothing wrong with occasionally using food as a treat, celebratory tool, or pick-me-up, it's when food becomes a coping mechanism, or we begin to binge on larger quantities, that it's important to dig a little deeper as to what's really going on.

 We are upset about something, whether financial, relationship, health or work related.